xolox/vim-easytags/README.md

     :let g:easytags_cmd = '/usr/local/bin/ctags'

+If you rely entirely on language-specific configuration and don't have a general ctags program, set this to the empty string.

+### The `g:easytags_languages` option

+Exuberant Ctags supports many languages and can be extended via regular expression patterns, but for some languages separate tools with ctags-compatible output exist (e.g. [jsctags] [jsctags] for Javascript).
+To use these, the executable and its arguments must be configured:

+    let g:easytags_languages = {
+    \   'language': {
+    \     'cmd': g:easytags_cmd,
+    \	    'args': [],
+    \	    'fileoutput_opt': '-f',
+    \	    'stdout_opt': '-f-',
+    \	    'recurse_flag': '-R'
+    \   }
+    \}

+Each key is a special language definition.
+The key is in the notation of ctags in lowercase; you still need to use `xolox#easytags#map_filetypes()` to map this to Vim's filetypes, if necessary.

+Above snippets shows the defaults; you only need to specify options that differ.

 ### The `g:easytags_file` option

 As mentioned above the plug-in will store your tags in `~/.vimtags` on UNIX and `~/_vimtags` on Windows.
 To change the location of this file, set the global variable `g:easytags_file`, e.g.: